Kingstar Sporting Club

-Kingstar Sporting Club (কিংস্টার স্পোর্টিং ক্লাব), also referred as Kingstar SC, is a Bangladeshi football club based in Dhaka, Bangladesh.
+Kingstar Sporting Club (কিংস্টার স্পোর্টিং ক্লাব), also referred as Kingstar SC, is a Bangladeshi football club based in Dhaka.
 The club currently competes in the Dhaka Second Division League, the overall fourth-tier of Bangladeshi Football.

 History

 Foundation

 The club was founded in 2015 as ARK Sporting Club.
 In 2016, they were quarter-finalists in the Pioneer Football League.
 On 5 May 2017, the club announced through their official Facebook page that they would be participating in the 2017 Pioneer Football League as Kingstar Sporting Club.

 Early years

 The same season the club were unbeaten Pioneer Football League champions, winning all four games in the Super League round and scoring 27 goals in process, they eventually ended their campaign by defeating Mirpur Sports & Physical Culture Center 2–1 in the final.
 The title triumph earned them promotion to the Dhaka Third Division Football League.
 The club's midfielder Maraz Hossain scored 52 goals out of the club's 94 goals scored that season.